Arsh-J/Future_Interns_DS_01/README.md

 # 📊 Business Sales Data Dashboard (E-Commerce) | Power BI

-This Power BI dashboard was built as part of my internship at **Future Interns**.
-It provides a comprehensive analysis of e-commerce sales data to uncover best-selling products, sales trends, and high-revenue categories.
-The dashboard helps derive actionable business insights through interactive visuals and storytelling.
+This Power BI dashboard was developed as my first task during an internship at Future Interns.
+The project focuses on analyzing e-commerce sales data to identify best-selling products, sales trends, and top-performing categories.
+Through interactive visuals and data storytelling, the dashboard delivers actionable insights to support business decisions.

 ---